Local to global principle for higher moments over function fields: Introduction

 \section{Introduction}

 A classical problem in number theory is to compute the natural density of subsets of the integers.
 The natural density of a subset $A \subseteq \mathbb{Z}^d$ is given by considering the number of points in $A\cap [-H;H)^d$, normalizing it by $(2H)^d$ - the number of points in the whole ``box" $[-H;H)^d$ - and then taking $H\rightarrow \infty$.
 A convenient tool to compute such densities in special situations was developed in \cite[Lemma 20]{poonenAnn}.
-If the set can be characterised by equations mod primes, then the natural density can be expressed in terms of the Haar measures of the defining sets $U_p \subseteq \mathbb{Z}_p^d$.
+If the set $A$ can be characterised locally in the sense that $A = \bigcap_p (\mathbb{Z}^d \cap U_p)$ for some defining sets $U_p \subseteq Z_p^d$ (which is the case if $A$ is defined by equations modulo prime powers), then under certain conditions the natural density of $A$ can be expressed in terms of the Haar measures of the $U_p$.
 One would naturally expect that such a local to global principle for natural density should hold for any global field.
 Indeed, a similar result was established for number fields in \cite[Proposition 3.2]{bright2016failures}.
 Finally, the case of global function fields was covered in \cite[Theorem 2.1]{functionfields}.

 One should think of the natural density as a substitute for a finite Haar measure on the integers.
 It then becomes natural to ask whether one can make sense of the notion of expected value (or any higher moment).
 If $U_p\subseteq \mathbb{Z}_p^d$ are again the defining sets of our set in $\mathbb{Z}^d$, then expected value is defined as